 Consumer Experience Reports

 Residential aged care: When assessors from the Aged Care Quality and Safety Commission (the Commission) visit an aged care facility as part of a re-accreditation audit they are required to interview at least one in ten of the people living in the facility.
 From 1 July 2017 these interviews have included a set of structured questions designed to collect data about the person’s experience of the quality of care and services delivered within each facility.
 The results from all the interviews in the facility are compiled and published as a Consumer Experience Report (CER) alongside the published audit report (Find a Report).
+A sample copy of a CER (540kb pdf) is also available for a facility.

 The reports are based on 10 questions, for which responses are collected either on a scale ranging from 'never to always' or a scale ranging from 'strongly disagree - strongly agree'.
 The Commission has published the results (967kb pdf) combining all facilities for the year 1 July 2017 to 30 June 2018 covering more than 15,000 residents in over 1,100 facilities.
 As part of this the La Trobe University was commissioned to undertake a detailed analysis of the CER report data (1.73MB pdf) from 2017-18.